English Indian Luchi Bread (100 G) and Aloo Sabzi (100 G)

 Portion Control

-Reduce the portion size of both the aloo sabzi and the luchi bread to minimize the glucose spike.
+Reduce the portion size of both the aloo sabzi and luchi bread to limit carbohydrate intake.

-Include a source of lean protein, like grilled chicken, tofu, or legumes, to your meal.
-Protein can help stabilize blood sugar levels.
+Include a source of lean protein like grilled chicken, tofu, or chickpeas alongside your meal to stabilize blood sugar levels.

 Healthy Fats

-Add a small amount of healthy fats, such as a handful of nuts or a tablespoon of avocado, to your meal to aid in slowing glucose absorption.
+Add a small serving of healthy fats like avocado or a handful of nuts to your meal to help slow digestion.

 Mindful Eating